hnkhushi/BNN-For-MNIST-On-FPGA/README.md

 ~78% MNIST test accuracy
 ```

-The complete hardware inference and PC ↔ FPGA communication pipeline is functional.
-Working towards increasing the accuracy of the FPGA implementation.
+Working towards improving the accuracy of the system.

 ---